survivejs/react-book/manuscript/05_react_and_flux.md

 ### What Are Decorators?

-If you have used languages such as Java or Python before you might be familiar with the concept of decorators.
+If you have used languages such as Java or Python before, you might be familiar with the concept.
 They are syntactical sugar that allow us to wrap classes and functions.
-In short they provide us a way to annotate and push logic elsewhere while keeping our components simple to read.
+In short they provide us a way to annotate and push logic elsewhere.
+This allows us to keep our components simple to read.
 There is a [stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.

 By definition a decorator is a function that returns a function.
 In the case of our connection decorator we could end up with `connect(NoteStore)(App)`.
 In decorator syntax the same would be `@connect(NoteStore)` right before `App` class declaration.

 ### Implementing `@connect`

-`@connect` will wrap our component in another component that in turn will deal with the connection logic (`listen/unlisten/setState`).
+`@connect` will wrap our component in another component.
+That in turn will deal with the connection logic (`listen/unlisten/setState`).
 It will maintain the store state internally and then pass it to the child component we are wrapping.
 During this process it will pass the state through props.
 The implementation below illustrates the idea:

 **app/decorators/connect.js**